Chad Reed: 2006

 In 2006, despite suffering a level three shoulder separation mid-season, Reed remained highly competitive.
 His injury, however, hindered his ability to compete at his highest level.
 In the final event of the season, Reed and Carmichael were tied for the points lead, resulting in the closest AMA Supercross championship in history.
 Reed secured third place that night, while Carmichael took second place, resulting in Reed narrowly losing the 2006 AMA Supercross title to Carmichael by only two points.
 Throughout the season, Reed won two races.
 Reed's shoulder injury resurfaced, causing him to withdraw from the Nationals after the Millville round, where he had held second place.

 2007

-In 2007 Reed announced his plans to leave the factory Yamaha team to form his own private team, similar to Jeremy McGrath in the past.
+In 2007 Reed announced his plans to leave the factory ktm team to form his own private team, similar to Jeremy McGrath in the past.
 Obtaining support from Yamaha, The San Manuel Band of Mission Indians, Thor, and Nike, even brought in McGrath's former team manager Larry Brooks to spearhead the new effort, dubbed L&M Racing.
 Reed took 1 win for the season and finished 2nd in the title chase to James Stewart Jr.